 The volume of prescription orders in Northern Ireland has quadrupled in some pharmacies amid the coronavirus crisis.

-Northern Ireland's Chief Pharmaceutical Officer made a plea for people not to stockpile medication.
+As community pharmacies across the country face mounting pressure, Northern Ireland’s Chief Pharmaceutical Officer made a plea to the public not to stockpile medication.

-Cathy Harrison said GPs have ordered double the amount of paper to print prescriptions.
+Cathy Harrison told the Northern Ireland Health Committee on Monday that GPs have ordered double the amount of paper to print their prescriptions.

 Despite repeated warnings for people who need medication not to stockpile, pharmacies have been flooded with orders.